slh1973/https-github.com-infusionsoft-api-oauth-php-lumen/readme.md

 You can get started with this sample application by following just a few steps:

+1. Clone this repo
-1. Create a new file named `.env` and duplicate all of the keys in the included `.env.example` file.
-Then, set all the proper values for `APP_KEY`, all keys prefixed with `DB_` and all keys prefixed with `INFUSIONSOFT_`
+2. Create a new file named `.env` and duplicate all of the keys in the included `.env.example` file.
+Then, set all the proper values for `APP_KEY`, all keys prefixed with `DB_` if you plan to use a database, and all keys prefixed with `INFUSIONSOFT_`
+3. Run `composer install`

-2. Note that we've done some setup required by the Lumen framework, all of which happens in `/app/bootstrap/app.php`
+Note that we've done some setup required by the Lumen framework, all of which happens in `/app/bootstrap/app.php`

 ## About the Lumen PHP Framework